nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw61x/README.md

 ### NVM

-By default the file system used by the application is littlefs.
+By default the file system used by the application is NVS.
-The `rt_nvm_component=\"nvs\"` argument must be added to the _gn gen_ command to enable NVS/settings file system.

 ### Testing the all-clusters application without Matter CLI: